Applies to versions: 1.6, 1.8, 1.9, 1.10, 1.11, 2.0, 2.1, 2.2, 2.3, 2.4, 2.5, 3.0, 3.1, 3.2

 - Use the payroll engine option to allow 167/169 hour workweeks to just stretch or shrink the weeks to match DST.

 - Set workweeks to follow your timezone, but without DST.
 This will cause all workweeks to be 168 hours without any overlaps.
-During DST, the weeks will be considered one hour offset, i.e. 1AM to 1AM instead of 12:00AM to 12:00AM.
+During DST, the weeks will be considered one hour offset, i.e. 1AM to 1AM or 11PM to 11PM instead of 12:00AM to 12:00AM.